An ensemble of distinction.

 William Craig Marlowe

 Flutist William "Craig" Marlowe is a native of Loudoun County, Virginia, and currently holds the Principal Flute positions in the Washington Sinfonietta, Loudoun Symphony Orchestra, and Pro Arte Chamber Orchestra of Greater Washington (PACO).
-Mr. Marlowe has also been a a regular performer in the Ars Nova Chamber Orchestra, and has performed with the Washington Symphony Orchestra, Charles-Washington Symphony, Washington Pro Musica Chamber Orchestra and the Landon Symphonette.
+Mr. Marlowe has also been a regular performer in the Ars Nova Chamber Orchestra and has performed with the Washington Symphony Orchestra, Charles-Washington Symphony, Washington Pro Musica Chamber Orchestra and the Landon Symphonette.
 In addition, he has performed with the Richmond Symphony Orchestra, Richmond Philharmonic Orchestra, Roanoke Symphony Orchestra, and made solo performances with numerous other orchestras.

 An avid chamber musician, he performs regularly with Harpists Vanessa Young-Miller and Cheryl Roeske, Musical Offering Chamber Ensemble, Ensemble Vivacé, and is a founding member of the Loudoun Quartet.
 He is also currently a member of the National Flute Association and the Flute Society of Washington.

-Mr. Marlowe has studied flute with Francile Bilyeu at Virginia Commonwealth University, Judith Mendenhall at Mannes College of Music, Vanita Hall-Jones at Catholic University of America, and William S. Haynes Artist, Susan Hoeppner.
+Mr. Marlowe has studied flute with Francile Bilyeu at Virginia Commonwealth University, Judith Mendenhall at Mannes College of Music, Vanita Hall-Jones at the Catholic University of America, and William S. Haynes Artist, Susan Hoeppner.
 He was awarded First Place in the Virginia Music Teachers Young Artist Competition 1986 and 1987, Virginia Music Teachers Concerto Competition 1987, and Music Teachers National Association Young Artist Competition 1987.